NativeScript/docs-v7/ui/ui-with-xml.md

 > Avoid accessing components by ID, especially when the component is part of a template.
 It is recommended that you use bindings to specify component properties.

-NativeScript can create the items in a  from template when the `listView` loads inside your page.
-When you work with templates and a `listView`, keep in mind the scope of the `listView` and its items. <Comment: The phrase "items in a  from template" is incorrect.
-You are either missing a word or you may mean "items from a template".>
+NativeScript can create the items from a template when the `listView` loads inside your page.
+When you work with templates and a `listView`, keep in mind the scope of the `listView` and its items.

 In this sample `main-page.xml`, the ListView consists of labels and each item will be created from a template.
 The text of each label is the value of the name property of the corresponding item.